-Retail security after the attack in Stockholm
+Retail security in the shadow of Stockholm

-As with the hostage-taking at the Westgate Shopping Mall in Nairobi in September 2013, this tragic event also has a retail context.
+As with the hostage-taking at the Westgate Shopping Mall in Nairobi in September 2013, this tragic event regrettably also has a retail context.
 A hijacked lorry was first deliberately driven at shoppers on Drottninggatan, Stockholm's busiest shopping street, and then into Sweden's largest department store Åhléns City.

 All responsible retailers will therefore again be asking themselves what more they can do to protect their customers.
 Few, understandably, wish to discuss their security measures in public.

 We therefore asked Will Geddes, CEO of International Corporate Protection in London, for his advice on enhancing retail security.

 Terrorists attacks are, thankfully, still relatively infrequent overall, but extremists will continue to target large groups of people wherever they congregate, whether in city centres or music festivals.

 The risk specifically to retailing is medium to high.
 In some respects, retail sites are the perfect kind of environment for terrorists because they potentially achieve mass casualties and fatalities, whether through an IED (improvised explosive device); a vehicle running into a building; or what we call a "marauding terrorist attack", where hostages can be taken as at the Westgate Mall in Nairobi.